artsmf/blog/content/patreon/_index.md

 # type
 type : "patreon"
 ---
-# Let's Play With Paper And Paint
+# We're Making Illustrated Books
-## Subtitle Illustration and Book Arts Tutorials
+## Let's Play With Cloth, Paper, Scissors, Paint, Pencils...
-Inside my Patreon you'll find tutorials, posts, behind-the-scenes planning and sketchbook tours, and much more all about making illustrated books.
+Each month inside my Patreon you'll find an illustrated book project with tutorials, posts, behind-the-scenes planning and sketchbook tours, and much more to support your endeavors.